schumacherlab/neolution-prep/README.md

 	* create sub-directory `bam` and copy BAM and BAI file(s) to it (necessary in case you want to determine expression of mutant allele)
 5. Edit the `runConfig.R` file (some vars to check: `userPaths`, `runOptions$varcontext`, `runOptions$neolution`)
 6. Edit the `sample_info.tsv` file. **Make sure to leave tab separation between data!**
+7. Open `prepareNeolutionInput.R`, edit the working directory and run interactively to prepare input files for neo-antigen predictions
+8. If all files were generated successfully, run predictions by:
+`nohup nice -n 10 Rscript runPredictions.R > nohup_preds.out &`
+This will start predictions in the background. stdout & stderr will be written to `nohup_preds.out`

 #### Example sample info file